Erodotos/MiniBase-HeapFile-Page/README.md

 ## Compiling Your Code and Running the Tests

-Please Download the the files for Phase 2 from here phase2.tar.gz into your working directory.
+Please Download the the files from the repository into your working directory.

-cd project
-tar -zxvf phase2.tar.gz
-Now you will see 3 generated directories: lib/ include/ src/
+Now you will see 3 generated directories:

+lib/

+include/

+src/

 src/ contains the files you will be working on.
 If you cd src/ and then make the project, it will create an executable named hfpage .
 Right now, it does not work; you will need to fill in the bodies of the HFPage class methods.
 The methods are defined (empty) in file hfpage.C.